swannaiden/swannaiden.github.io/projects/project-7.md

 color: olive
 ---

 This years challenge is to build a SUMO robot.
 This is a type of robotic competition popular in Japan.
-Although I worked on this project with a team, everything below is a reflection of my work alone.
+Although I worked on this project with a team, everything in the presentation below is a reflection of my contributions to one robot within the team.
 This includes: ideation of robot, complete design of robot from sketches to detailed final CAD, electronics, and control systems of the robot.

 The rules document is linked [here](https://drive.google.com/file/d/1RviIKpvqzL3rPcYQZyhix5v6E6ohfgFx/view?usp=sharing); However, the best way to understand is by watching these robots in action.
 Below are some highlights I threw together of our sumo robot during the competition.
 A more complete documentary style team video is coming soon!